 On 29 March 2017 the UK officially informed the EU of its intention to leave by invoking article 50 of the Treaty on European Union.
-The UK will leave the EU on 29 March 2019.
+This procedure takes upt to 2 years and can be prolonged.

 The UK and EU are now concluding an agreement on the conditions of the UK’s departure from the EU.
 The UK and EU will negotiate the exact details of this new relationship after the UK’s departure.